TH3BAT/Blockchaininfo/README.md

      - Verification Progress
      - Size on Disk
      - Median and Block Times
      - Time Since Last Block
-     - Blocks until adjustment (Added)

    - Displays **warnings** from the Bitcoin node, if present.